U.S. flag

 Prenatal Testing and Preimplantation Genetic Testing

-Molecular genetic testing.
-Once the CTNS pathogenic variants have been identified in an affected family member, prenatal testing for a pregnancy at increased risk and preimplantation genetic testing for cystinosis are possible.
+Once the CTNS pathogenic variants have been identified in an affected family member, molecular genetic prenatal and preimplantation genetic testing for cystinosis are possible

 Resources